datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 ### Micromanagement

-If you’ve hired only one data scientist, they _should_ be experienced and so you shouldn’t need to dictate to them exactly what they need to be doing from day to day.
+If you’ve hired only one data scientist, they _should_ be experienced.
+You shouldn’t need to dictate to them exactly what they need to be doing from day to day.

 Give them the broad outlines of your problem and they should be able to work with you to make the problem precise and solvable using data science.